 What makes IKEA even more interesting as a company is that they are not a premium brand in a premium category.
 They sell decent quality furniture at a low price that you sloooowly put together yourself.
 And yet, somehow, they are one of the most recognized brands in the world.

-The video above is testament to Ikeas continued excellence in promoting their brand and showing you how you should feel about the company.
+This video is testament to Ikea’s continued excellence in promoting their brand and showing you how you should feel about the company.
 That’s what great marketing achieves at its highest level.

 Why this video works

 This video works because it makes you think and it makes you feel.
 Most video promos do neither.

 IKEA is clean and spare, it’s both vast and simple at the same time.
 IKEA is, or has been, part of your everyday life.
 These are the attributes that IKEA wants you to associate with their brand.
 Especially the last one.

 The vast majority of the first world population (excluding the most privileged, of course) have at one time owned and haphazardly constructed some IKEA furniture.
 The purpose of this video is to remind you of that – that IKEA has been right there with you through the ongoing adventure that is your life.
 For most of us that evokes very powerful and positive feelings.
 Time seems to melt away the hardships endured and turn them into something slightly more romantic.
 That’s the story this video is telling.

 2. Editing style.

 For the first third of the video I wasn’t sure where the promo was going.
 The editing style didn’t immediately tell me the whole story.
 The juxtaposition of the ‘real memories’ and ‘imagined memories’ was confusing.
 (I’m not a quick study…).
 It took a while for the ‘oh… I get it’ moment to arrive.
 That said, making you think isn’t a bad thing.
 They could have set up the video in a more formulaic fashion: real/imagined, real/imagined, in a match-posed style from the get-go, but sometimes it’s more fun if you have to use your brain a little.